Australian Government Bureau of Meteorology

 Lowther 7 day forecast

 Today: Sunny.
-Winds NE/SE 15 to 20 km/h becoming light in the early morning then becoming E/NE 15 to 25 km/h in the late afternoon.
-Daytime maximum temperatures 31 to 36.
+Winds NE/SE 15 to 20 km/h tending SE/SW in the middle of the day then tending E/SE 20 to 30 km/h in the early afternoon.
+Daytime maximum temperatures 33 to 42.

 Forecast for Lowther (33.6249°S, 150.1003°E, 900m AMSL) Wed Thu Fri Sat Sun Mon Tue Summary